xsf/xmpp.org/content/pages/community/operators-rules.md

 This lacks a rationale and is easily based on wrong assumptions; it can also be taken as an offense, because it does not acknowledge any countermeasures or trade-offs which might have been taken into account.

 > You are irresponsible for keeping debug logs for 14 days.

+If you find yourself unable to find a rationale which is technical and XMPP related, that is probably a good point to stop the interaction.

 ## Enforcement